 Once we expand the navigation menu, we see that Azure Data Factory consists of four main pages: Data Factory, Author, Monitor, and Manage:

 In the previous post, we looked at the Azure Data Factory user interface and the four main Azure Data Factory pages.
-In this post, we will go through the Author page in more detail.
+In this post, we will go through the Author page in more detail and look at a few things on the Monitoring page.
 Let’s look at the different Azure Data Factory components!

 Let’s go through each of these Azure Data Factory components and explain what they are and what they do.